PlayStation to host next State of Play on September 13

 The State of Play will hit Twitch and YouTube at 6pm ET/3pm PT.

-PlayStation says it will show off updates from its Japanese partners as well as some other surprises from developers around the world.
+PlayStation says it will show off updates from its Japanese partners as well as several other surprises from developers around the world.

-Additionally, PlayStation says the event live stream will be about 20 minutes long with new updates and fresh gameplay for ten games coming to PS5, PS4 and PS VR2.
+The gaming giant the livestream will run roughly 20 minutes and that it will offer new updates and fresh gameplay related to ten games coming to PS5, PS4 and PS VR2.
+In other gaming-related news, Nintendo is holding a Direct livestream at 10am PT/7pm PT.

 Source: PlayStation Blog